binu-varghese-colenso/be-base-app/README.md

 - **Snip Integration**: Proxy routes for Snip third-party service calls.
 - **Custom Authentication Routes**: Sign-up and sign-in functionality, leveraging JWT for secure token management.

-## Getting Started

-Certainly!
-Below is an example of how you can document the folder structure of your Fastify project in the `README.md`.
-This will give users and contributors a clear overview of how the project is organized.

----

 ## Folder Structure